AppScriptIO/appDeploymentLifecycle/documentation/systemProvisionGuide/Guide to setting up Windows environment for development.md

         - `Import-StartLayout –LayoutPath <path><file name>.xml –MountPath C:\`  (%systemdrive% => is the drive where windows is installed)
     - pin shortcuts in the resource > startMenuWindows folder, if they do not exist. (a registry script is used to allow adding any file to the pin start menu).
     - Remove shortcuts from desktop
+    - Add Computer folder as a toolbar in taskbar, allowing quick view of filesystem folders.

 # 💾 create a restore point for recovery in case the next settings messed up the system:
 	- remove unnecessary default windows installed apps before creating a restore point.